pharesim/hz-blockexplorer/assetsReadme.md

 ### last words
-All my suggestions were pulled upstream - so in this text, I've replaced my temporary URLs ... with the official HZ blockexplorer domain.
+All my suggestions were pulled upstream - so in this text, I've [replaced my temporary testserver URLs](https://github.com/altsheets/hz-blockexplorer/commit/915d7798b4d1acf863a9e5234ae45205cf795f52?w=1) ... with the official HZ blockexplorer domain.
 B.E.E.f.A. is online!
 Good luck to HZ.

      ... to September 8th, 2015